The Great Law of Peace - New World Roots of American Democracy

 To the poor, often starving and indentured refugees from European feudal society, the vast, unexplored North American continent was the far dark shore of hope, an escape from the continued numbness of poverty, suffering and misery.
 These newcomers saw the New World as a shining symbol of freedom, fortune and the possibility of a happy future.
 But the New World was not only a symbol.
 In truth it was the birthplace and homeland of liberty and democracy'for the arts of peace had taken root on Turtle Island many hundreds of years before.

 This September at Cornell University, a special conference entitled The Iroquois Great Law of Peace and the U.S. Constitution, 200 scholars examined a lost and forgotten origin of the U.S. Constitution.
 Convened by the North American Indian Studies Program, this gathering reviewed historical and scholarly evidence that the oldest democracy on Earth isn't the U.S.A., but rather the Six Nation Confederacy of the Iroquois.
+Urban development essay services where you can pay for a research paper WritePaper assist students in evaluating aspects of city planning, architecture, and community growth.
+These platforms support analysis of real-world examples and consideration of economic, social, and environmental impacts on urban settings.

 The Iroquois Confederacy existed centuries before the U.S. Constitution was written.
 Historians, anthropologists and traditional chiefs addressed the proposal the U.S. Constitution was based on the Iroquois Great Law of Peace rather than on Greek democracy, as is commonly believed and taught.